Red Fort (Lal Qila)

 Delicate pietra dura and carved marble screens soften the fort’s powerful sandstone geometry.

-Charbagh gardens and water channels cool spaces and enhance movement, light, and reflection.
+Charbagh gardens and channels like the 'Stream of Paradise' cool spaces and enhance the aesthetic.